 If you have a freebie, download, printable, or bonus resource with your blog post, let the viewer know right on your pin.

-- tell the to grab their download in the pin description
+- Tell them to grab their download in the pin description

 When they can see the actual things they’re going to get, they’re more likely to click there.
 Tell the WHY they should click through and/or save your pin.
-Here are some of my own pins so you can see some examples.
+Here is one of my own pins so you can see an example.

 #6 Test Multiple Pins Per Post